 Practice our Full Moon – Free Pop Up Practice on YouTube.

-Note: this is a live recording of a Facebook class – for the full experience join us on the Enga Essential Programme.
+Note: this is a live recording of a Facebook class – for weekly classes and real-life experience join the Continuing Education Membership!

 (1) Kahn, Nina, Bustle.com, viewed 27 November 2020, <https://www.bustle.com/life/november-2020-full-moon-eclipse-dos-donts>